-The iconic Snake winds it's way through the Northwestern U.S. for 1000 miles before its confluence with the Columbia River.
-Our local stretch near the headwaters is full of native Snake River fine-spotted cutthroat trout, a cutthroat sub-species famous for eating dry flies.
+The iconic Snake River winds it's way through the Northwestern U.S. for 1000 miles before its confluence with the Columbia River.
+Our local stretches near the headwaters are full of native Snake River fine-spotted cutthroat trout, a cutthroat sub-species famous for eating dry flies.
 Days on the Snake are spent fishing from the comfort of a drift boat while floating along the base of the Teton Mountain Range.
 Access to this river is extremely convenient - a 15 minute drive from the center of town.
 The Snake typically fishes best from when it starts to warm up in March to early May, and then again from mid Summer late into the Fall, but like any river, local weather conditions and water flows will affect the resident trout from day to day.
 High Alpine Anglers is a licensed outfitter of the Teton County Snake River Management Plan.
 Ask us about our exclusive, private access launch on the Snake River for half and full day floats!

-The Green is a one hour (breathtakingly scenic) drive from the town of Jackson.
+The upper Green River is a one hour (breathtakingly scenic) drive from the town of Jackson.
 This incredible fishery winds down from the Wind River Mountains and wide open plains of Sublette County, Wyoming.
-This river is smaller than the Snake, slightly more challenging and technical to fish, but anglers are often rewarded with very large rainbow and brown trout.
-The chance for a 30" trout is a real possibility on any given day.
-Typically, streamer fishing produces large fish here but the Green has some of the best dry fly action at certain times of the year as well.
+This river is smaller than the Snake, more challenging and technical to fish, but anglers are often rewarded with very large rainbow and brown trout.
+The chance for that "fish of a lifetime" is a real possibility on any given day.
+Typically, streamer fishing produces large fish here but the Green River has some of the best dry fly action at certain times of the year as well.
 It usually fishes best in the Spring and then again from late June into the Fall.
 Ask us about High Alpine Angler's exclusive, private access boat launch on the Green River.

 Another off the beaten path fly fishing experience.
 This meandering river bends through miles of pastureland in Star Valley, Wyoming, about an hour away from Jackson.
 There are many stretches of this river to float, and few who float it.
 You can expect to have numerous encounters with Snake River fine spotted cutthroat trout on the Salt River (the same subspecies of cutthroat trout that inhabit the Snake River) as both rivers empty into Palisades Reservoir close to each other.
 The river bottom here contains more silt than other, higher gradient rivers in the area and because of this, the insect hatches can be different.
 We'll teach you how to match this hatch during a day on the Salt River.
 In the Fall, the brown trout population of the Salt increases dramatically when the resident brown trout are joined by fish migrating up from Palisades Reservoir.
 These fish can be monstrous and are ready to rumble.